MarcelRobeer/explabox/README.md

 ---

-The `explabox` aims to support data scientists and machine learning (ML) engineers in explaining, testing and documenting AI/ML models, developed in-house and or acquired externally.
+The `explabox` aims to support data scientists and machine learning (ML) engineers in explaining, testing and documenting AI/ML models, developed in-house or acquired externally.
 The `explabox` turns your **ingestibles** (AI/ML model and/or dataset) into **digestibles** (statistics, explanations or sensitivity insights)!

 > figure: ingestibles to digestibles